linenogueira/project-BabyStyle-client-master/README.md

-Closet Style Virtual Closet Application
+My Closet Virtual Closet Application

-Welcome to Closet Style!
+Welcome to My Closet!
 This web application allows users to manage their clothing items, organize them into categories, add notes, filter by season, search for items.
 Whether you're a fashion enthusiast or simply want to keep your wardrobe organized, this application has you covered.

 **Features**